-7.1 Human Resources Diversity and Gender Equality
+8.1 Human Resources Diversity, Gender Equality and Human Rights i.
+Human Resources Diversity, Gender Equality

 REDtone adheres to fair employment's policies as it provides fair employment opportunities for all the employees and job applicants.
-Fairness is promoted across all aspects of the Group's activities, including, but not limited to, recruitment, hiring, compensation, assignment, training, promotion, discipline, and discharge of personnel.
+Fairness is promoted across all aspects of REDtone's activities, including, but not limited to, recruitment, hiring, compensation, assignment, training, promotion, discipline, and discharge of personnel.

-As at 30 June 2021, REDtone's male executives continued to represent a substantial percentage 72% of the total executives' workforce (FYE 2020: 71%).
-The main reason for gender inequality is primarily due to the nature of its MTNS business, whereby the work involves site engineers climbing telecommunication towers to perform tower check, installation of microwave towers and provision of technical services such as deployment and integration.
+As at 30 June 2022, REDtone's male executives continued to represent a substantial percentage i.e. 71% of the total executives' workforce (FY 2021: 72%).
+The main reason for gender inequality is primarily due to the nature of the MTNS business, whereby the work involves site engineers climbing telecommunication towers to perform tower check, installation of microwave towers and provision of technical services such as deployment and integration.